-Here’s our list of the highest paying jobs in the healthcare industry for 2020.
+Interested in a career or degree in healthcare?
+Here’s our list of the best paying jobs in the healthcare industry.

 1. Physician and Surgeon